anvilsecure/aws-sigv4/README.md

 # awsig
 This is a Burp extension for signing AWS requests with SigV4.
 Signature Version 4 is a process to add authentication information to AWS HTTP requests.
 More information can be found here: https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html

+SigV4 uses a timestamp to give signatures a lifetime of 15 minutes.
+When using tools like Burp repeater, awsig will automatically compute a new signature with the current timestamp.
+You can also repeat requests using different AWS credentials.

 ## Features
-- Credentials can be imported from a file.
+- Credentials can be imported from a file or environment variables.
 - Profiles are automatically selected based on the key id in the request.
 - Resend requests with different credentials.
-- Supports signatures in query string parameters or headers.
+- Supports signatures in query string parameters or headers (GET and POST).

 ## Build Instructions